Skip to main content

 • Define your target outputs first

 Identify a small set of key metrics and KPIs you ultimately want to analyze, such as 'Revenue', 'EBIT', 'Headcount', 'Capacity Utilization'.
-These outputs define the “head” of your model.
+These outputs define the “head” of your model and should be placed on the left side of your canvas.

 • Work backwards to inputs and drivers